 An interactive training designed to equip students with the necessary connection, knowledge and skill to increase their proactive and reactive bystander behaviors.
 Length of the training can range from 6 hours to a weekend retreat.
 Though the training can include as many community members as resources will allow, priority must be given to members that carry the most social influence across sub-groups.

-A broad range of social marketing strategies are utilized to increase basic awareness and mainstream social acceptance of the core language and principles of Green Dot.
+Social Norming Campaign: A broad range of social norming strategies are utilized to increase basic awareness and mainstream social acceptance of the core language and principles of Green Dot.
 Green Dot symbols that are associated with socially influential individuals or groups increase the social desirability of the targeted bystander behaviors.

 Idaho Department of Health & Welfare –Mercedes Muñoz, MPA, Manager Sexual Violence Prevention, Adolescent Pregnancy Prevention, Bureau of Community & Environmental Health